 JS: Exactly.
 The concept of what brands deliver, the expectation is changing, specifically with the North American consumers now to the way other countries, specifically say Europe, has done it in the past.
 The last hotel group that I worked for was Kempinski Hotels and their tagline was ‘A Collection of Individuals’.
 So from a branding perspective, yes it was a Kempinski Hotel, but it wasn’t a branding that we would consider of say what a Marriott hotel was 15 years ago where all the bedspreads were red, exactly the same, the design the look the feel, the check-in was on the right, the same exact standards were exactly the same because that’s the exact level of consistency people were looking for no matter what while traveling.
-Well, Europeans have had the concept of Kempinski, each place will have a level of standard and care and experience unique to itself but the experience you get there will be tailored to the local area and that’s where I think we are moving a lot more into in the US now.
+Well, Europeans have had this concept of Kempinski, each place will have a level of standard and care and experience unique to itself but the experience you get there will be tailored to the local area and that’s where I think we are moving a lot more into in the US now.
 If you look at Marriott for instance, they are diversifying with 12 or 13 different brands underneath them which are targeted to niche targets and a lot of them focus on becoming relevant to their local areas.

 Q: What in your opinion makes a great restaurant and for growing restaurant businesses what can help them become great?

-JS: For any brand, the ability to make you great is your ability to innovate, react to the market to scale as quick as possible and that’s what is going to make any brand specifically restaurant brand, great.
+JS: For any brand, the ability to make you great is your ability to innovate, react to the market to scale as quick as possible and that’s what is going to make any brand, specifically, restaurant brand, great.
 Think of a restaurant as a ship.
 The larger it is, the harder it is to change course.
 So, in today’s world, your ability to react to the market, specifically when it comes to food service who historically have low margins, you must survive on volume if you want to be a big brand.
-The ability to respond to the market is important all the while being consistent, innovative, relevant and price sensitive… these are so many different factors that go into trying to run a large-scale brand because you need to live on volume and loyalty.
+The ability to respond to the market is important all the while being consistent, innovative, relevant and price sensitive; these are so many different factors that go into trying to run a large-scale brand because you need to live on volume and loyalty.

 People are looking for experience and expertise when it comes to interacting with humans.
-If you have a restaurant, the human aspect of, was the place is clean when they walk in?
+If you have a restaurant, the human aspect of, was the place clean when they walk in?
 Was the person or the waiter intelligent, fun to be around, happy and inviting?
 Because you can have an amazing experience inside of a McDonalds and compare that to just a nice experience eating at a super expensive restaurant where you pay a hundred and fifty dollars.
 Are the levels of what you are going to be getting different?
 Yes, because just being a nice guy doesn’t cost money.

 Q: Your consultancy also offers marketing services and brand management.
 Any comments on the changing landscape of the hospitality industry in this e-commerce and internet era?